+Miami Asbestos Prevention and Tips for Homeowners.
 Although Florida does not contain naturally occurring asbestos, the substance still made its way to a large portion of the state.
 Located in the southern tip of Florida, Miami is home to a thriving financial and entertainment industry.
-Home to Kennedy Space Center and many shipyards such as the Port of Miami, asbestos was a major form of insulation and piping because of his heat, sound and flame resistant qualities.
-Shipyard workers, electricians and mechanics all have been likely to be exposed to asbestos.
+Home to Kennedy Space Center and many shipyards, such as the Port of Miami, asbestos was a major form of insulation and piping because of its heat, sound, and flame-resistant qualities.
+Shipyard workers, electricians and mechanics have likely been exposed to asbestos.

 Potential Miami Beach home buyers or those seeking to remodel older homes are in danger of asbestos exposure because many structures still may contain the toxic substance.
 There are now many healthy alternatives that completely replace the need for asbestos.

-Although the non-disturbance of asbestos materials is not dangerous, the inhalation of airborne asbestos fibers can cause a rare lung-ailment known as malignant mesothelioma.
-This form of asbestos cancer is one of the most difficult diseases to diagnose due to a latency period which lasts anywhere from 20 to 50 years.
+Although the non-disturbance of asbestos materials is not dangerous, inhaling airborne asbestos fibers can cause a rare lung ailment known as malignant mesothelioma.
+This form of asbestos cancer is one of the most difficult diseases to diagnose.
+This is due to a latency period that lasts anywhere from 20 to 50 years.
 Mesothelioma treatment varies, depending on the age of diagnosis and other individual health factors.
 If you have worked or have been exposed to asbestos, you should seek a medical checkup immediately.
-Manufacturers of asbestos knew of its harmful components, but continued shipping the product anyways.
+Manufacturers of asbestos knew of its harmful components but continued shipping the product anyway.

-Once the removal process is complete, green alternatives such as cotton fiber, cellulose and lcynene should be considered as friendly replacements to asbestos.
+Once the removal process is complete, green alternatives such as cotton fiber, and cellulose should be considered as friendly replacements for asbestos.
 These recycled building materials will lower your carbon footprint and produce a healthy lifestyle.
 These materials can also reduce energy costs in the home.
-According to the United States Environmental Program, the use of cotton fiber can lower annual costs up to 25 percent annually.
+According to the United States Environmental Program, the use of cotton fiber can lower annual costs by up to 25 percent annually.